samallen04/samallen04/README.md

 - I’m currently working on a few personal projects but looking for new project ideas.
 - I’m currently improving my Python skills and learning C++.
 - I’m looking to collaborate on new projects that challenge me.
-- How to reach me: personal email; samallen5004@gmail.com
+- How to reach me: samallen5004@gmail.com